Have a Question? Call Us: (855) 876-3060

 Relief of Menopausal Symptoms with Estradiol

-Estradiol applied directly to the vagina is used for reducing vaginal and urogenital symptoms of menopause.
+Estradiol applied directly to the vagina is indicated for the treatment of moderate to severe symptoms of vulvar and vaginal atrophy due to menopause.
 Vaginally applied estradiol works to improve levels of estrogen to repair vaginal cells over time.
 The normal discharge of fluids that lubricate the vagina can be reduced when stimulation by estrogen declines during menopause.
 Using lubricants can provide temporary relief but hormone replacement treats the cause of pain and discomfort.
 Vaginal health can be restored and quality of life improved with estrogen replacement.

 Delivery of Estradiol